 Common Prescription Questions

-Q) Who writes my prescription for CPAP or Bi-PAP/BiLevel supplies?
+Q) Who can write my prescription for CPAP or Bi-PAP/BiLevel supplies?

 A) Commonly, your sleep physician or primary care physician (family doctor) will provide your CPAP prescription however these prescriptions may also be written by the following: